Ely Place: Origins

-On 17 October 1546, James Butler, 9th Earl of Ormond, a powerful Munster landowner who had served in the household of Cardinal Wolsey in his youth, and who had crossed the quarrelsome Lord Deputy of Ireland, Sir Anthony St Leger, was visiting London with his household.
-They were invited to dine at Ely Palace, where Ormond was poisoned along with his steward and 16 of his household, it was widely assumed, at the instructions of St Leger.
+On 17 October 1546, James Butler, 9th Earl of Ormond, was visiting London with his household.
+Butler, a powerful Munster landowner who had served in the household of Cardinal Wolsey in his youth, had crossed Sir Anthony St Leger, the quarrelsome Lord Deputy of Ireland.
+Butler and his entourage were invited to dine at Ely Palace as guests of the Bishop of Ely.
+Ormond was poisoned along with his steward and 16 of his household, it was widely assumed, at the instructions of St Leger.

+John Lesley, Bishop of Ross, who was acting as a diplomat for Mary, Queen of Scots, was held at Ely House under house arrest from 14 May to August 1571.
+Lesley's had a household of 25.
+He left the house with the Bishop of Ely on 17 August for his house at Fenstanton, giving tips to the Bishop's servants.